quantify-os/quantify-scheduler/docs/source/tutorials/Acquisitions.md

         port="qe0:optical_readout",
         clock="qe0.ge0",
         acq_channel=0,
-        bin_mode=BinMode.AVERAGE,
+        bin_mode=BinMode.DISTRIBUTION,
     )
 )
 ```

 It's important in using {class}`~quantify_scheduler.operations.acquisition_library.TriggerCount` acquisitions that the acquisition channel is identical for all acquisitions in a schedule,
-leading to a single distribution in case of average bin mode (and a single list in case of append bin mode).
+leading to a single distribution in case of distribution bin mode (and a single list in case of append bin mode).
 In this example, if instead there would be 3 acquisitions in the schedule, and all of the acquisition channels were different and then only running the schedule once,
 we would get 3 separate distributions (one per acquisition channel).